 The Power of “Yes”: My 4-Year Blogiversary

 Four years ago (plus a few weeks), I wrote my first real post on Tizzie’s Tidbits of Truth.
-After writing several cringe-y posts, making a few theme changes, modifying my site’s title, and learning some important lessons, I started to get the hang of blogging.
-Of course, I still refuse to pay a few dollars per month to upgrade my blog and get rid of the “.wordpress” in my URL.
+After writing several cringey posts, making a few changes to my blog’s theme, modifying my blog’s title, and learning some important lessons about craft and consistency, I started to get the hang of blogging.

-I wouldn’t say that I have “arrived.”
+I wouldn’t say that I’ve “arrived.”
 I don’t have thousands of blog followers—not even close.
-I haven’t been published on lots of “big” Christian websites like Desiring God or Christianity Today.
+I haven’t been published on lots of “big” Christian websites like Christianity Today or Desiring God.
 I don’t have a book proposal ready (or even started, ahem).
+But I’m here—and “here” is a good place to be because this is where God has brought me.
+He’s the One who helped me say “yes” to this journey.

 How My Blogiversary Applies to You

-I am a firm believer in the power of “no.” I’m okay with telling people that I’m unable to do something—whether it’s doing homework together, joining a club, or signing up for a class.
+I’m a firm believer in the power of “no.” I’m okay with telling people that I’m unable to do something—whether it’s doing homework together, joining a club, or signing up for a class.
 “No” isn’t an uncomfortable word for me.
+But “yes” is.

-“Yes” is a difficult word for me because I’m a very indecisive person.
+“Yes” is a difficult word for me because I tend to be indecisive person.
 I’m indecisive about what classes to take, where to apply for jobs, and what to eat for breakfast.
-(That’s not a joke; I’m being 100% serious.
-I couldn’t choose between cereal or a bagel this morning…but I ended up choosing cereal.)
+(That’s not a joke; I’m being completely serious.
+This morning, I couldn’t choose whether to eat cereal or a bagel—but I ended up choosing cereal.)

 So does my blogiversary apply to you?
-It applies because I bet there is something in your life that you keep saying “no” to.
-Perhaps now is the time to say “yes.”
+Absolutely!
+Because I bet there’s something in your life that you keep saying “no” to—but perhaps now is the time to say “yes.”

 Being Okay with “Yes”

-Friends, I am nothing special.
+Friends, I’m nothing special.
 I’m not a spectacular person because I said “yes” to starting a blog.
 I’m just a girl with a few (hopefully) uplifting words, a love for grammar, and a passion for getting a book published.

 And Jesus, walking by the Sea of Galilee, saw two brothers, Simon called Peter, and Andrew his brother, casting a net into the sea; for they were fishermen.
 Then He said to them, “Follow Me, and I will make you fishers of men.”
 They immediately left their nets and followed Him.
 Going on from there, He saw two other brothers, James the son of Zebedee, and John his brother, in the boat with Zebedee their father, mending their nets.
 He called them, and immediately they left the boat and their father, and followed Him.
 (Matthew 4:18-22 NKJV)

 The disciples’ “yes” was leaving everything behind to follow Christ.
-Maybe your “yes” decision is simple, like taking those wedding photos, organizing that room, or writing that script.
-Or, maybe your “yes” decision is more complicated, like letting go of that addiction, joining that worship team, or forgiving that individual who hurt you.
+Maybe your “yes” is simple, like taking engagement photos for a friend, organizing a room, or writing a script.
+Or maybe your “yes” decision is more complicated, like letting go of an addiction, joining a ministry, or forgiving someone who has hurt you.

 What’s Next for Me—and You?

-Ideally, by this time next year, I’ll have a book proposal, an agent, and a book contract.
-But, I’m also a full-time college student.
-Thus, I’m doubtful those dreams will turn into a reality this year.
+Ideally, by this time next year, I’ll have a book proposal, a literary agent, and a book contract.
+But I’m also a full-time college student, so that plan may not happen.
+Honestly, I don’t know what my future holds.
+And I don’t know what your future holds either.

-But I do know that a few yeses might be required to meet your goals—whether it’s taking wedding photos to start a photography business, organizing a room to clean up your life, writing a script to become a screenwriter, letting go of an addiction to obey God, joining a worship team to serve your church, or forgiving an individual to move on from the past.
+But I do know that a few yeses might be required to meet your goals—whether it’s taking engagement photos to start a photography business, organizing a room to clean up your life, writing a script to become a screenwriter, letting go of an addiction to obey God, joining a ministry to serve your church, or forgiving someone who has hurt you so you can move on from the past.

-As I mentioned earlier, I am a firm believer in the power of “no.” But I am also a firm believer in the power of “yes.”
+As I mentioned earlier, I’m a firm believer in the power of “no.” But I’m also a firm believer in the power of “yes.”
 Are you?

 Comments are closed.